savoirfairelinux/jami-client-gnome/CONTRIBUTING.md

 ## Documentation

-The documentation should be as up-to-date as possible to help users, devs and anyone who wants to get informations.
+The documentation should be as up-to-date as possible to help users, devs and anyone who wants to get information.
 This wiki is currently located [here](https://git.jami.net/savoirfairelinux/ring-project/wikis/home).

 ## Testing